vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 #### 4.2.4 Sampling Strategy

-For numeric domains [min, max], the representative sampling selects:
-- Boundary values: min, max
-- Threshold values: integers appearing in conditions (e.g., 15, 50 from `ClaimCount GT 15`)
-- Midpoint: (min + max) / 2
-- Near-boundary: min + 1, max - 1
+For numeric domains [min, max], the representative sampling selects boundary values (min and max), threshold values consisting of integers appearing in conditions (such as 15 and 50 from `ClaimCount GT 15`), the midpoint (min + max) / 2, and near-boundary values (min + 1 and max - 1).

-For Boolean domains: both TRUE and FALSE (exhaustive).
-For LIST domains: all choices (exhaustive up to cardinality limit).
-For MULTILIST domains: empty set, singleton sets, full set.
+For Boolean domains, sampling includes both TRUE and FALSE exhaustively.
+For LIST domains, sampling covers all choices exhaustively up to the cardinality limit.
+For MULTILIST domains, sampling includes the empty set, all singleton sets, and the full set.

 #### 4.2.5 Soundness and Guarantees